Helping Those Who Help Others

 Election information, including important announcements, results, and protest information can be found at locali60.org/elections

 The Association’s meetings rotate between Phoenix, Casa Grande, and Tucson each month.
 All regular meetings are held from 09:30 AM until 11:30 AM and are open only to members of the Association who are in good standing.
-Agendas for meetings are available below and can be found on myUnion (https://my.local60.org).
+Agendas for meetings can be found on myUnion (https://my.local60.org).
 To submit an agenda item, please email Secretary Kacy Stoneburg more than ten days prior to the scheduled meeting.

 Due to SARS-CoV-2 (COVID), the Local is currently holding meetings via Zoom to ensure the safety of all of our members.
 Participation requires advanced registration using the link found on the meeting agenda.
 To view the agenda, please visit https://my.locali60.org